elunna/nerfhack-changelog/README.md

 * When dropping a container on an altar, the BUC status of all contained items is revealed (NetHack4)
 * Your primary wielded weapon is auto-identified after killing enough monsters with it (EvilHack)
 * Rings of increase damage and accuracy are identified along with their enchantment after killing enough monsters.
-* When you have expert skill in a weapon type, you can wield those weapons to auto-id the enchantment (only for non-missile weapons)
+* When you have expert skill in a weapon type, you will auto-id the enchantment on those types of items (only for non-missile weapons)
 * Auto-ID potions of acid when water explosions result from dipping (xNetHack)
 * Auto-ID potions of acid when a lichen corpse is dipped
 * Auto-ID potions of sickness when they coat a weapon in poison